Brent Barry: Los Angeles Clippers (1995–1998)

 After being drafted by the Denver Nuggets, Barry was traded immediately to the Los Angeles Clippers.
 In his rookie season, Brent made 123 3-pointers, which broke the current rookie record.
-There Brent would average 10.4 ppg and 38% 3-pt field goal in 179 games.
-In his second season, he and the Clippers attempted a playoff run where Brent would average 11.7 ppg, his highest in the postseason.
-The Clippers only played in 3 games (one series; 1996–1997) during the postseason while Barry was there.
+There, Barry would average 10.4 points and 38% on three-point field goals in 179 games.
+In his second season, he and the Clippers attempted a playoff run where Barry would average 11.7 points, his highest in the postseason.
+The Clippers only played in three games (one series; 1996–97) during the postseason while Barry was there.

 Miami Heat (1998)

 Barry was traded to the Miami Heat the day before the February 20 trade deadline from Los Angeles for Isaac Austin.
-In Miami, Barry would only play 17 games, not starting any of them, averaging only 4.1 ppg.
+In Miami, Barry would only play 17 games, not starting any of them, averaging only 4.1 points.

 Chicago Bulls (1999)

-Barry signed with the Bulls on January 25, 1999 and signed a 6-year $27 million contract.
-After sustaining an injury, he played only 37 of the 50 games played that season, starting 30 of those games, averaging 11.1 ppg.
+Barry signed with the Bulls on January 25, 1999, and signed a 6-year $27 million contract.
+After sustaining an injury, he played only 37 of the 50 games played that season, starting 30 of those games, averaging 11.1 points.
 Failing to fill the void of a Jordan-less Bulls, the team traded Brent for Hersey Hawkins and James Cotton from Seattle on August 12, 1999.

 Seattle SuperSonics (1999–2004)

-Brent spent 4 seasons with the Seattle SuperSonics.
+Brent spent five seasons with the Seattle SuperSonics.
 Brent would begin his Seattle career as a back-up for fellow Oregon State alumnus Gary Payton.
 He would eventually move to play the point position as a starter, and filled in when needed as a small forward.
-There he would average 11.2 ppg, make 669 3-point shots, and start the majority of his NBA career (296 out of 328 games), and total 4,107 points.
-In Seattle he would play 10 postseason games, starting 8 of those, the most in his career thus far.
+There he would average 11.2 points, make 669 three-point shots, and start the majority of his NBA career (296 out of 328 games), and total 4,107 points.
+In Seattle he would play 10 postseason games, starting eight of those, the most in his career thus far.